Use Lifecycle Manager actions

 Trigger cards

-Lifecycle trigger cards contain the following additional properties:
+Lifecycle trigger cards contain the following properties:

 PropertyDescription